hellovietduc/hellovietduc/README.md

         <a href="https://duc-nguyen.xyz" target="_blank" title="Blog">Blog</a> • <a href="https://www.linkedin.com/in/hellovietduc/" target="_blank" title="LinkedIn">LinkedIn</a> • <a href="https://stackoverflow.com/users/8943850" target="_blank" title="Stack Overflow">Stack Overflow</a>
     </p>
     <p>
-        I'm a <b>backend developer</b> from Vietnam 🇻🇳.
+        I'm a <b>software engineer</b> from Vietnam 🇻🇳.
 I love creating stuff for the web 🌐, exploring new technologies 💻 and blogging about my experiences 📓.
     </p>
 </div>